-182 Beacon was built ca. 1866, one of two contiguous houses (182-184 Beacon) designed as a symmetrical pair and built for John Lowell Gardner on land which he purchased on July 16, 1860, from the Boston and Roxbury Mill Corporation.
+182 Beacon was designed by architects Snell and Gregerson and built ca. 1866, one of two contiguous houses (182-184 Beacon) designed as a symmetrical pair and built for John Lowell Gardner on land which he purchased on July 16, 1860, from the Boston and Roxbury Mill Corporation.
 John L. Gardner and his wife, Catharine Elizabeth (Peabody) Gardner, made 182 Beacon their home.
 They previously had lived at 7 Beacon.
 They also maintained a home in Brookline.

 John L. Gardner was a shipping merchant in the East Indies, Russia, and Sumatra trade.
 In his later years, he took a less active role in his merchant business and focused on investing in real estate.
 From 1879 until his death, he also served as president of the Massachusetts Hospital Life Insurance Company.